devdeliw/website/content/posts/nasa_derive_1.md

 $\vec{J}$ is called the "current density."
 We know current is the *amount of charge per unit time* that travels through a wire (i.e. electron flux).
-If electrons arent trapped in a wire, they flow throughout space.
+If electrons aren't trapped in a wire, they flow throughout space.
 At every point in this space we can assign a small vector that says

-"Here's how much charge is flowing through this point, and in what direction."
+"*Here's how much charge is flowing through this point, and in what direction.*"

 This vector field is the current density $\vec{J}$.

-We model the localized nuclear magnetic moment $\vec{\mu}_n$ at the origin.
+If we model the localized nuclear magnetic moment
-It has an effective current density
+$\vec{\mu}_n$ at the origin, it generates an effective current density

 $$ \vec{J}_n(\vec{r}') = \nabla' \times [\vec{\mu}_n \delta^3 (\vec{r}')]. $$